internetarchive/dweb-transports/WRITINGSHIMS.md

 ### Installation for production integration

-We'll then need some info to help us integrate in our Docker production system which will include:
+We'll then need some info to help us integrate in our Docker/Kubernates production system.
+Sorry, but this isn't currently in an open repo since its tied into our CI system.
+The content will include:

 * Any one-time instructions to run in `superv`.
 Note these are run each time a dockerfile starts so need to be safe to run multiple times e.g.